-The Distinguished Service Awards given by Special Olympics Iowa provide a unique and important opportunity to recognize outstanding members of the SOIA community.
+The Annual Awards given by Special Olympics Iowa provide a unique and important opportunity to recognize outstanding members of the SOIA community.
 These individuals embody the dedication, enthusiasm and ambition Special Olympics is known for.

 Athlete of the Year: An individual award given to the athlete who epitomizes the spirit of a true winner by his or her willingness to help others and who also gives his or her best while displaying outstanding courage and sportsmanship.